scalableminds/fossildb/README.md

 ```

 ## API
-Fossildb can be used via its [gRPC API](src/main/protobuf/fossildbapi.proto).
+FossilDB can be used via its [gRPC API](src/main/protobuf/fossildbapi.proto).